Jump to:

 Environmental

-Patients should be counseled on weight reduction through regular exercise, smoking cessation, and abstention from alcohol.
+Patients should be counseled on weight reduction, engagement in regular/daily exercise, smoking cessation, and abstention from alcohol.

 Social role and social support system

 Women with breast cancer should be encouraged to continue as much of their previous personal, professional and social life as possible.
 They should take advantage of support from friends, family, and community sources, such as www.cancer.org, to ease the psychosocial stress associated with breast cancer and improve treatment effectiveness.
-Patients should be screened for premorbid psychological disorders and coping skills as these factors can play a more important role in quality of life than cancer-related variables.18 Treatment should be offered for mood and adjustment disorders.
-Resources should be made available as soon as possible to all patients, especially those at high risk.
+Patients should be screened for premorbid psychological disorders and coping skills as these factors can play an important role in quality of life, Treatment should be offered for mood and adjustment disorders.
+Resources should be made available as soon as possible to all patients, especially those at high risk.26

 Applicable issues include informed consent, education of family and friends, language barriers, and the patients’ comfort in discussing their diagnosis, prognosis, and treatment.
-Access to the most up-to-date care is an issue, especially in socioeconomically disadvantaged populations.
+As the number of unique specialists increases, the time and economic burden of frequent medical appointments may be an issue for some patients, particularly those with limited income or transportation difficulty.27 Access to the most up-to-date care is an issue, especially in socioeconomically disadvantaged populations.

 Rehabilitation Management and Treatments